appressoas/ievv_opensource/not_for_deploy/docs/ievv_batchframework.rst

 service such as a cron job or a Celery task.

-Lets say you have want to send an email 15 minutes after a blog post has been created unless the user edits the blog post within 15 minutes.
+Lets say you have want to send an email 15 minutes after a blog post has been created unless the user cancels the email sending within within 15 minutes.
 You would then need to:

 - Create a BatchOperation object each time a blog post is created.
 - Use some kind of batching service, like Celery, to poll for BatchOperation objects that asks it to send out email.
-- Delete the BatchOperation if a user edits the blog post within 15 minutes of the creation timestamp.
+- Delete the BatchOperation if a user clicks "cancel" within 15 minutes of the creation timestamp.

 The code for this would look something like this::